inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 * Be Flooded

-4. Click the arrow next to buildings, select people, it now should have:
+4. :guilabel:`Click` the arrow next to buildings, :guilabel:`Select` people, it now should have:

 * a flood similar to the 2007 Jakarta event